 Tillmans continually challenges photographic practice by playing with exhibition methods, often pinning or taping his work to gallery walls, building study tables that resemble museological vitrines, or creating wall-based cases for selected works.
 Each exhibition is a renegotiation and rearrangement of material, ideas and subjects.
 For each installation, he investigates the process of exhibition and image-making, intuitively reflecting the politics of our shared contemporary society.
 Tillmans' images capture the essence of a moment, and the pictures and installations that the artist has created over the last two decades are an alchemical blend of detachment and engagement.

-The Serpentine Gallery exhibition reflects how Tillmans' delicate yet challenging images capture the distinctive energetic balance between beauty and subversion that the artist has long embraced.
+The Serpentine Gallery exhibition reflected how Tillmans' delicate yet challenging images capture the distinctive energetic balance between beauty and subversion that the artist has long embraced.